jmvsevilleja/robot-tracker-backend-express/Readme.md

 This app uses JSON Web Token (JWT) based authentication.
 To access the protected routes, you need to include a valid JWT token in the `Authorization` header of your HTTP requests.

-To obtain a JWT token, make a POST request to `/auth/login` with a JSON body containing your username and password:
+To obtain a JWT token, make a POST request to `/auth/login` with a JSON body containing your email and password:

 ```
 POST /auth/login